pauldennis2/TextQuest/JsonApiDoc.md

 * abilities Optional Together with the behavior property, can be used to define more interesting behaviors for a monster.
 * behavior Optional

+Triggers (all Optional)
+* onDeath - when a monster dies
+* onTakeDamage - when a monster takes damage (does trigger when monster dies from damage)
+* onDisable - triggered when a monster is disabled (i.e. stunned)

 #### Item Properties

 * name - Item's name. **Required**.
 Note that some item names have special meaning that does not need to be added.
 For example just naming an item "Potion" is enough to make a drinkable healing potion that will restore 9 health.